Changelog

 New

-Import your existing time history from Clockify.
-TimeKnot matches your entries to the right Notion tasks automatically, so your past work doesn't disappear.
+Import your existing time history into TimeKnot.
+Entries are matched to the right Notion tasks automatically, so your past work doesn't disappear.

 New